diptanshumittal/GSoC-2021-Report/README.md

 ## Introduction

-In this **Google Summer of Code 2021** project I continued the development of *Comp-Engine-Features*, an online-platform that helps the user to compare new time-series analysis algorithms to a collection of over 7700+ existing algorithms in the [_hctsa_ package](https://github.com/benfulcher/hctsa).
-The portal takes a new time-series analysis algorithm (as python/julia code) from the user and computes its outputs across a [dataset of 1000 diverse time series](https://figshare.com/articles/1000_Empirical_Time_series/5436136).
-It then analyzes the spearman correlation between the output of the user's algorithm with the _hctsa_ feature library and presents a range of intuitive output visualizations that show the best-matching features.
-This output allows any new method to be automatically benchmarked against interdisciplinary literature and helps the user to understand connections between their algorithm and the existing interdisciplinary time-series analysis algorithms, and further asses whether their algorithm is really contributing to the genuine advancement of the field.
+In this **Google Summer of Code 2021** project I continued the development of [CompEngine: Time-Series Features](https://www.comp-engine-features.org/), an online-platform that helps the user to compare new time-series analysis algorithms to a collection of over 7700 existing algorithms in the [_ hctsa_ package](https://github.com/benfulcher/hctsa).
+The portal takes a new time-series analysis algorithm (as Python or Julia code) from the user and computes its outputs across a [dataset of 1000 diverse time series](https://figshare.com/articles/1000_Empirical_Time_series/5436136).
+It then analyzes the Spearman correlation between the output of the user's algorithm with the _hctsa_ feature library and presents a range of intuitive output visualizations that show the best-matching features.
+This output allows any new method to be automatically benchmarked against interdisciplinary literature and helps the user to understand connections between their algorithm and the existing interdisciplinary time-series analysis algorithms, and further assess whether their algorithm is contributing something new and exciting to a multidisciplinary library of analysis methods, or it behaves similarly to one or more existing methods.

+fdsfdsfdsfdsfdsfsdfdsfsdfdsf

 Here are a few examples of the platform functionality I developed in this GSoC project: